 - Obligations of the natural product collection sector operator (tyosuojelu.fi)

-Natural product picking industry operator has the obligation to inform the Labour Inspection Authority in advance the locations of the pickers accommodation bases.
-If the pickers accommodation base changes during the picking season, an advance notification about the new accommodation base has to be made to the Labour Inspection Authority.
+Natural product picking sector operator has the obligation to inform the Labour Inspection Authority in advance the locations of the pickers accommodation bases.
+If the pickers accommodation base changes during the picking season, an advance notification of a new accommodation base must be made to the Labour Inspection Authority.
 The information of the pickers accommodation bases are given to the Labour Inspection Authorities here:

 For more information, go to Labour Inspection Authorities website: